 As noted in their founding documents, the founders possessed a twofold intent: “to promote education in general, and among the ministry in particular.”
 Over time, that ideal has become the institution’s DNA of Christian service as evidenced in student volunteers as well as in the lives of alumni.
 The institution produced its first graduate, Richard Scruggs, in 1855.
 Manifesting the ideal of “education in general,” Scruggs went on to become a physician.
 The following year, the second graduating class reaffirmed the school’s mission by producing a lawyer and a minister, in that order.

-The 1889 merger of men’s and women’s institutions made Carson-Newman an early entrant in coeducation in the region.
-Throughout its history, the institution has instilled a deep commitment to service in its students.
-The fruits of its labor — its alumni — have filled schoolrooms, courthouses, hospitals, boardrooms, pulpits and mission fields the world over in spreading the lessons of Carson-Newman’s motto of Truth, Beauty and Goodness.
+The 1889 merger of men’s and women’s institutions made Carson-Newman an early entrant in co-education in the region.
+Throughout our history, our institution has instilled a deep commitment to service in its students.
+The fruits of our labor — our alumni — have filled schoolrooms, courthouses, hospitals, boardrooms, pulpits and mission fields throughout the world, spreading the lessons of our motto of Truth, Beauty and Goodness.

 Appalachian Ministries of the Smokies and its volunteers have provided more than 2,200 weeks’ worth of home repairs in 25 years.

 Baptist Campus Ministries sends out more than 200 fall and spring break volunteers annually.

 Community Connections offers a student-run agency that matches area needs with helpers.

 Bonner Scholars provide approximately 10,000 hours of service each year.

 Global education is a staple of the Carson-Newman experience.
 Scores of international students study at Carson-Newman each year while many American students travel from campus to study abroad.
 Recent initiatives have included a two-week study trip to South Africa, an archeological excavation in Jordan, earthquake relief work in Haiti, a focus on healthcare in South Korea and ministry in Zimbabwe.